mssch/kismatic/docs/UPGRADE.md

 a downtime window for upgrading the rest of the nodes under an offline upgrade.

 This mode can be enabled in both the online and offline upgrades by using the `--partial-ok` flag.

-## Etcd upgrade
-The etcd clusters should be backed up before performing an upgrade.
-Even though Kismatic will backup the clusters during an upgrade, it is recommended that you perform and maintain your own backups.
-If you don't have an automated backup solution in place, it is recommended that you perform a manual backup of both the Kubernetes and networking etcd clusters before upgrading your cluster, and store the backup on persistent storage off cluster.

-Kismatic will backup the etcd data before performing an upgrade.
-If necessary, you may find the backups in the following locations:

-* Kubernetes etcd cluster: `/etc/etcd_k8s/backup/$timestamp`
-* Networking etcd cluster: `/etc/etcd_networking/backup/$timestamp`

-For safety reasons, Kismatic does not remove the backups after the cluster has been successfully upgraded.

 ## Version-specific notes
 The following list contains links to upgrade notes that are specific to a given